Boris-Em/BEMSimpleLineGraph/README.md

 The other way to install BEMSimpleLineGraph, is to drag and drop the *Classes* folder into your Xcode project.
 When you do so, check the "*Copy items into destination group's folder*" box.

+####Swift Projects
+To use BEMSimpleLineGraph in a Swift project add the following to your bridging header:

+    #import "BEMSimpleLineGraph.h"

 ### Setup
 Setting up BEMSimpleLineGraph in your project is simple.
 If you're familiar with UITableView, then BEMSimpleLineGraph should be a breeze.
 Follow the steps below to get everything up and running.